jlapeyre/Symata.jl/README.md

 Using the SJulia mode or the `@ex` macro is essentially using a language distinct from Julia.
-In particular, the evaluation sequence, and binding of symbols to objects is separate from Julia.
+In particular, the evaluation sequence, and binding of symbols to storage is separate from Julia.
 But there is also some work done on allowing use of SJulia direclty from Julia.
 For instance, these

 ```julia